-In 2024, the company introduced a Diversity and Inclusion Policy to further develop this commitment.
+Gruber Logistics' Diversity and Inclusion Policy has been introduced to further develop this commitment.
 This policy is built on four corporate values that shape the company's approach to creating an inclusive, respectful, and empowering workplace.
 These values are fundamental to the policy, guiding Gruber Logistics' commitment to diversity and fostering an environment where all employees feel valued and supported.